CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_05_Lab.md

 1. From your lab computer, start a web browser, navigate to the [Azure portal](https://portal.azure.com), and sign in by providing credentials of a user account with the Owner role in the subscription you will be using in this lab.

-1. In the Azure portal, open the **Cloud Shell** pane by selecting on the toolbar icon directly to the right of the search textbox.
+2. In the Azure portal, open the **Cloud Shell** pane by selecting on the toolbar icon directly to the right of the search textbox.

-1. If prompted to select either **Bash** or **PowerShell**, select **Bash**.
+3. If prompted to select either **Bash** or **PowerShell**, select **Bash**.

-    > **Note**: If this is the first time you are starting **Cloud Shell** and you are presented with the **You have no storage mounted** message, select the subscription you are using in this lab, and select **Create storage**.
+    > **Note**: If this is the first time you are starting **Cloud Shell** and you are presented with the **You have no storage mounted** message, select the subscription you are using in this lab, and select **Show advanced settings**.

+4. Select **Use existing** under Resource Group then select **az30302a-labRG** and enter **shellstorageDeployment-id** for storage account name and Enter **filestorageDeployment-id** then click on **Create Storage**.

-1. From the Cloud Shell pane, run the following to register the Microsoft.Insights resource provider in preparation for the later exercises in this lab:
+5. From the Cloud Shell pane, run the following to register the Microsoft.Insights resource provider in preparation for the later exercises in this lab:

    ```Bash
    az provider register --namespace 'Microsoft.Insights'
    ```

-1. In the toolbar of the Cloud Shell pane, select the **Upload/Download files** icon, in the drop-down menu select **Upload**, and upload the file **\\\\AZ303\\AllFiles\\Labs\\05\\azuredeploy30305suba.json** into the Cloud Shell home directory.
+6. In the toolbar of the Cloud Shell pane, select the **Upload/Download files** icon, in the drop-down menu select **Upload**, and upload the file **\C:\AllFiles\AZ-303-Microsoft-Azure-Architect-Technologies-master\Allfiles\Labs\05** into the Cloud Shell home directory.

-1. From the Cloud Shell pane, run the following to create a resource group (replace the `<Azure region>` placeholder with the name of the Azure region that is available for deployment of Azure VMs in your subscription and which is closest to the location of your lab computer):
+7. From the Cloud Shell pane, run the following to create a resource group (replace the `<Azure region>` placeholder with the name of the Azure region that is available for deployment of Azure VMs in your subscription and which is closest to the location of your lab computer):

    ```Bash
    LOCATION='<Azure region>'